dimkroon/itvx-for-kodi/README.md

 #### Preferred Method

-ViwX is available in the official Kodi addon repository.
-Installing from the kodi repo is the easiest the most secure way of installing this add-on, and is the only method that supports automatic updates.
+ViwX is available in the official Kodi add-on repository.
+Installing from the Kodi repo is the easiest and most secure way of installing this add-on, and is the only method that supports automatic updates.

-To install from the official Kodi repo, select `Settings -> Addons -> Install from repository -> Kodi Add-on repository -> Video add-ons`.
+To install from the official Kodi repo, select `Settings -> Add-ons -> Install from repository -> Kodi Add-on repository -> Video add-ons`.
 Scroll down to viwX, select and install.

-After installation open the add-on's settings to sign in to your ITVX account.
+After installation, open the add-on's settings to sign in to your ITVX account.